Shaheerairaj/car-value-estimator-team/Model Building/model-building-plan.md

 **LightGBM:** A lighter version of XGBoost.
 Saves on computational power required.

 ## 3. **Model Evaluation and Selection**

-**Split Data:** Feel free to experiment with your training and test splits but I recommend having 3 sets.
-Training, validation and test.

 ### **Evaluation Metrics:**
 **Root Mean Squared Error (RMSE):** Measures the average difference between predicted and actual prices.
 Lower RMSE indicates better performance.